ths-community/podman/README.md

 so the first thing to do is create a public/private keypair

 and then add the public key to a so-called ignition file which is used to automatically configure Fedora CoreOS during install.
-Ignition file can be used to apply many different configuration setting - but we will only focus here for the login key as the bare minimum.
+Ignition file can be used to apply many different configuration settings - but we will only focus here for the login key as the bare minimum.

 `ssh-keygen -f coreos`